PayPal Integration Guide

 7b.
 Subscription Licenses

 Important: For subscriptions, you must set the custom_id when creating the subscription.
 This is where ExisOne reads the Product ID from.
 Format: "productId" or "productId:quantity" for multiple licenses.
+The PayPal subscription.id is then stored on each issued license so renewals can find it.

 PayPal Subscription Setup